📢 Reduce Your Shipping Cost by 10% in Just 10 Minutes - Take Demo

 putaway workflow in warehouse management system

 After the receiving process is complete, the goods need to be moved from the receiving area to their designated storage locations.
 This process is called putaway, and it is critical to ensure that products are handled correctly during this process to avoid costly damages.
+There’s a chance of inventory leakage at this stage, but there’s no need to worry—the WMS will accurately track even the smallest details to prevent this.

 Fortunately, a well-designed warehouse management system (WMS) can help businesses avoid these issues by facilitating the creation of efficient putaway processes that optimize operational productivity.